SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 :::

-During recording, [rerun](https://rerun.io/) will start, displaying motor parameters and the arm's movement video.
-We can use it to monitor the follower arm's state.
+During recording, [rerun.io](https://rerun.io/) will launch, displaying motor parameters and a video feed of the arm's movements.
+You can use it to monitor the state of the follower arm.

 ![rerun](./assets/rerun.png)

-Here is an example video of one episode:
+Here is an example video of one recording episode:

 <video height="400" controls>
   <source src="./assets/episode_000000.mp4" type="video/mp4">